azarketa/Thermodynamics-theoretical-pills/source/05_Ideal_and_real_gases.md

 At large $v$ (low density), the higher-order terms vanish, and the ideal gas law is recovered.
 At moderate densities, the first few terms suffice to capture real-gas deviations.

-:::{admonition} Note: connection with cubic equations
+:::{note} Note: connection with cubic equations
-:class: note, dropdown
+:class: dropdown

 Expanding any cubic EOS — van der Waals, Redlich–Kwong, or Peng–Robinson — for small pressures ($p_r \ll 1$) or large specific volumes yields a **Virial-type series**.
 In that limit, the constants $a$ and $b$ from those cubic models can be expressed in terms of the Virial coefficients $B(T)$ and $C(T)$.
 Therefore, the Virial equation represents the **universal low-pressure limit** of all real-gas models.